Tommaso Aversa: Biography

 Tommaso Aversa was born in Mistretta, Sicily, in 1623.
-Early in life he moved to Palermo, where he diligently studied literature.
-It's unknown which profession he was supposed to pursue during his youth.
-Poetry and drama, however, soon became his main interests, as a consequence of the exclusion of any other study.
+Early in life, he moved to Palermo where he studied classics.
+He became interested in poetry and drama under the guidance of Ortensio Scammacca.

+He was still very young when the publication of Pyramus and Thisbe, an idyll in the Sicilian language, was favorably accepted by the public.
+His most famous work Le notti di Palermu (1638), a comedy written in Sicilian, is considered one of the most important works of 16th-century theater of the region.
+The play is also the oldest preserved text of theater in the Sicilian language.
+A few years before his death, between 1645 and 1660, he translated into Sicilian Virgil's Aeneid turning it into octaves and publishing it in three volumes.

-He was still very young when the publication of “Pyramus and Thisbe,” a graceful idyll in the Sicilian language, was favorably accepted by the public.
-The literati of Palermo readily acknowledged the young poet, for his amiable manners and his devotion to the muses.
-He was enrolled as a member of the “Accademia dei Riaccesi,” although with the ill-sounding and inappropriate name of L’Arido (the Arid).
-Aversa rapidly rose to prominence; both intellectuals and aristocrats respected him, and among his patrons and friends in Palermo there were Cardinal Archbishop, Giannettino Doria, Luigi Moncada, Duke of Montalto, and Diego of Aragon, Duke of Terranova.
+Aversa was a member of the “Accademia dei Riaccesi,” with the pseudonym of Arido (the Arid).
+He rapidly rose to prominence; both intellectuals and aristocrats respected him, and among his patrons and friends in Palermo, there were Cardinal Archbishop Giannettino Doria, Luigi Moncada, Duke of Montalto, and Diego of Aragon, Duke of Terranova.
 Aversa became so close to the latter that, at his particular request, he accompanied the Duke to Spain.
 From Spain, they traveled to Vienna and Rome.
 Don Diego always acted as an ambassador of the king of Spain, and Aversa was immediately introduced to some of the most distinguished men in Europe.
 In Rome, he became a member of “Umoristi” and “Anfistili”, where he was known as L’Esaltato (the Exalted).

-After his wife's death, Aversa took holy orders.
-After his consecration, he immediately returned to Palermo and was designated chaplain of Santa Maria del Fornice by the new Archbishop, Pietro Jerónimo Martínez y Rubio.
+After his wife's death, Aversa took the holy orders.
+After his consecration, he immediately returned to Palermo and was designated chaplain of Santa Maria del Fornice by the new archbishop, Pietro Jerónimo Martínez y Rubio.

-From that moment until the end of his life, he devoted himself with more intensity than ever to literary occupations, and, considering the number of his works, his industriousness seems astonishing.
+From that moment until the end of his life, he devoted himself to literary occupations.
 He died of apoplexy on April 3, 1663.

 Writings

-Among Aversa’s works, the greatest is a translation of the Aeneid of Virgil into Sicilian rhymes.
+Among Aversa's works, the greatest is a translation of the Aeneid of Virgil into Sicilian rhymes.
 Most of the rest of his operas are tragedies or comedies.

 The following is a list of his works in order of date of composition: